 Christmas Kindness for Care Homes

-This was RBKares first project.
+This was RBKares’ first project in December 2020.
 We wanted to show the care homes how much the community appreciated their hard work and care and we also realised this was going to be a very different Christmas for them.
 We gave out 3,436 presents to staff and to residents who had no one else to give to them and ‘Jolly Trollies’ for homes that wanted them!
-We liaised with local schools who got the children to make cards, over 6,000 were distributed.
+We liaised with local schools who got the children to make cards; over 6,000 cards were distributed.
 The lockdown rules meant this had to be done very quickly to ensure it was all delivered before the imminent rule changes.

 We set up a crowd-funder for this but the majority came from shout-outs to the wonderful local community.
 We collaborated with Tony’s fruit stall in Kingston Market Square and he raised £1,000 through a raffle.